Foundation / Corporation

 Doris Duke Charitable Foundation - Doris Duke Foundation for Islamic Art (DDFIA)

 Proposed projects or programs should offer engaging, immersive and interactive experiences that may be conducted in collaboration with other organizations and are tailored to the needs and interests of the specific intended audience(s).
-There are many ways organizations might design, structure and implement programs or projects that engage U.S.-based Muslim and non-Muslim populations through literary-, media- and/or performing arts-based experiences to foster relationships and understanding between communities.
-Organizations are encouraged to draw upon their core capabilities, audience knowledge and resources in the creation of their proposals.
+There are many ways organizations might design, structure and implement projects that engage U.S.-based Muslims and their neighbors through literary, multi-media- and/or performing arts-based experiences to foster relationships and understanding between communities.
+Organizations are encouraged to draw upon their core capabilities, knowledge of the selected population(s) and resources in the creation of their proposals.

 Competitive projects may include, but are not limited to: